xypine/audvd2/README.md

 # audvd2
-A simple script to convert audioclips to video
+A simple script to convert audio to video

 ## run_all.sh
 this script downloads all podcasts from the soundcloud channel "KSYK Teatteri-podi" to the folder "music" with [youtube-dl](https://yt-dl.org/) and converts them automatically into video files in "out".